French abortion drama 'Happening' tops Venice Film Festival

 16 of23 Maggie Gyllenhaal holds the Best Screenplay award for 'The Lost Daughter' onstage at the closing ceremony during the 78th edition of the Venice Film Festival in Venice, Italy, Saturday, Sept.
 11, 2021.
 Domenico Stinellis/AP Show More Show Less

-17 of23 Bong Joon-ho poses for photographers upon arrival at the closing ceremony of the 78th edition of the Venice Film Festival in Venice, Italy, Saturday, Sept.
+17 of23 Penelope Cruz poses for photographers upon arrival at the closing ceremony of the 78th edition of the Venice Film Festival in Venice, Italy, Saturday, Sept.
 11, 2021.
 (Photo by Joel C Ryan/Invision/AP) Joel C Ryan/Joel C Ryan/Invision/AP Show More Show Less 18 of23

-19 of23 Penelope Cruz poses for photographers upon arrival at the closing ceremony of the 78th edition of the Venice Film Festival in Venice, Italy, Saturday, Sept.
+19 of23 Bong Joon-ho poses for photographers upon arrival at the closing ceremony of the 78th edition of the Venice Film Festival in Venice, Italy, Saturday, Sept.
 11, 2021.
 (Photo by Joel C Ryan/Invision/AP) Joel C Ryan/Joel C Ryan/Invision/AP Show More Show Less

-20 of23 Jane Campion poses for photographers upon arrival at the closing ceremony of the 78th edition of the Venice Film Festival in Venice, Italy, Saturday, Sept.
+20 of23 Cynthia Erivo poses for photographers upon arrival at the closing ceremony of the 78th edition of the Venice Film Festival in Venice, Italy, Saturday, Sept.
 11, 2021.
 (Photo by Joel C Ryan/Invision/AP) Joel C Ryan/Joel C Ryan/Invision/AP Show More Show Less 21 of23

-22 of23 Cynthia Erivo poses for photographers upon arrival at the closing ceremony of the 78th edition of the Venice Film Festival in Venice, Italy, Saturday, Sept.
+22 of23 Jane Campion poses for photographers upon arrival at the closing ceremony of the 78th edition of the Venice Film Festival in Venice, Italy, Saturday, Sept.
 11, 2021.
 (Photo by Joel C Ryan/Invision/AP) Joel C Ryan/Joel C Ryan/Invision/AP Show More Show Less

 23 of23

-Audrey Diwan’s abortion drama “L’Evenement” (“Happening”) has won the Golden Lion at the 78th Venice International Film Festival, while the runner up honor went to Paolo Sorrentino’s “The Hand of God.”
+Audrey Diwan’s 1960s abortion drama “L’Evenement” (“Happening”) won the Golden Lion at the 78th Venice International Film Festival, while the runner up honor went to Paolo Sorrentino’s semi-autobiographical “The Hand of God.”

-Diwan's film about a French college student who finds herself with an unwanted pregnancy on a search for an abortion was the unanimous choice from the prestigious jury that included recent Oscar winners Bong Joon Ho and Chloé Zhao.
+Diwan's film about a French college student who finds herself with an unwanted pregnancy was the unanimous choice from the prestigious jury that included recent Oscar winners Bong Joon Ho and Chloé Zhao.